ToDesktop/todesktop-exec/README.md

 ## Process Management

-- All spawned processes are automatically tracked and cleaned up when the parent application quits
+- All spawned processes are automatically tracked and properly terminated when the parent application quits
+- During app shutdown, processes are given 2 seconds to terminate gracefully before being force-killed
+- The `terminateAllProcesses()` function can be used to manually terminate all running processes
+- Both automatic and manual termination verify that processes actually exit before proceeding
 - This prevents orphaned processes from running after the ToDesktop app is closed

 ## Changelog

+### 0.19.0

+- Added `terminateAllProcesses()` function to manually terminate all spawned processes
+- Function waits for process termination with timeout handling
+- Returns detailed results including success/failure counts and error messages
+- Attempts graceful termination (SIGTERM) before forcing with SIGKILL
+- Improved `before-quit` handler to properly wait for process termination during app shutdown
+- Extracted shared termination logic for consistent behavior between manual and automatic cleanup
+- Added tests for process termination and execution functionality

 ### 0.18.0